FOOD SERVICE ACCOUNT BALANCES

 Unpaid charges place a large financial burden on our school.
 The purpose of this policy is to insure compliance with federal requirements for the USDA Child Nutrition Program and, to provide oversight and accountability for the collection of outstanding student meal balances to ensure that the student is not stigmatized, distressed or embarrassed.

 The intent of this policy is to establish procedures to address unpaid meal charges throughout the Hyde Park Central School District in a way that does not stigmatize, distress, or embarrass students.
 The provisions of this policy pertain to regular or reduced priced reimbursable school breakfast and lunch meals only.
-The Hyde Park Central School District provides this policy as a courtesy to those students in the event that they forget or lose their money.
 Charging of items outside of the reimbursable meals (a la carte items, adult meals, etc.) is expressly prohibited.

 Free Meal Benefit - Free eligible students will be allowed to receive a free breakfast and lunch meal of their choice each day.
 A la carte items or other similar items must be paid/prepaid.

 Full Pay Students - Students will pay for meals at the school’s published paid meal rate each day.
-A student will be allowed to charge a maximum of ten (10) meals to their account after the balance reaches zero.
 The charge meals offered to students will be reimbursable meals available to all students, unless the student’s parent or guardian has specifically provided written permission to the school to withhold a meal.
 A la carte items or other similar items must be paid/prepaid.

 ONGOING STAFF TRAINING: